 Duplicate Kitchen and Household Items

 Most homes have more duplicates than they need.
-Moving is the perfect opportunity to downsize to one of each essential item.
+Moving is the perfect opportunity to downsize to one of each.

 - Extra pots, pans, and utensils